Lee627/FlappyPepe/README.md

 -----------------
 I am working on FlappyShibe project mainly for learning purposes and gaining experience in open source development.
 Also, I simply love memes.

-Feel free to fork and use this template to make your own specialized Flappy Bird clone.
+Feel free to fork and use this template to make your own unique Flappy Bird clone.

 Contributing
 ------------